GoldProgramming/Lumina/README.md

  > Lua is an embeddable language programmed in ANSI C which is used in lightweight server applications.
 [Website](http://lua.org/).
  * cqueues

- > cqueues (read: Conditional Queues) is a coroutine-based (see below) asyncio library for Lua, to help with servers and asynchronous execution.
+ > cqueues (read: Continuation Queues) is a coroutine-based (see below) asyncio library for Lua, to help with servers and asynchronous execution.
 [Website](http://25thandclement.com/~william/projects/cqueues.html).
  * HTML & JavaScript

  > HTML and JavaScript are both used in the creation of web applications that can be loaded in programs such as Mozilla Firefox, Google Chrome, and (god forbid) Internet Explorer.